KornaAI/CursorCustomModels/README.md

     B -.->|"Uses tools based on AI responses"| D2
     B -.->|"Uses tools based on AI responses"| D3
     B -.->|"Uses tools based on AI responses"| D4

+    subgraph "Auto-Continuation Flow"
+    E1[AI Uses Tool] -->|"Tool result returned"| E2[Continuation Detection] E2 -->|"Auto-continuation triggered"| E3[AI Continues Task]
+    E3 -->|"May use another tool"| E1
+    end
 ```

+## Auto-Continuation Feature

+The auto-continuation feature enables the agent to continue working autonomously after using a tool, without requiring a new user message.
+This creates a more fluid agent experience for complex tasks.

+### How Auto-Continuation Works

+1. When the agent uses a tool (like reading a file, running a command, or searching code), the proxy detects this tool usage
+2. After the tool results are returned, the proxy automatically sends a continuation prompt to the agent
+3. The agent processes the tool results and continues with the next steps of its task
+4. This cycle can repeat up to the configured maximum number of turns

+### Configuration Options

+Auto-continuation can be configured through these environment variables:

+- `AUTO_CONTINUATION_ENABLED`: Set to `1` to enable (default) or `0` to disable
+- `AUTO_CONTINUATION_MAX_TURNS`: Maximum number of auto-continuation turns allowed without user input (default: 5)

+### Benefits

+- **Improved Agent Autonomy**: The agent can complete multi-step tasks without constant user prompting
+- **Better Tool Utilization**: Encourages the agent to fully use tools to complete tasks
+- **Reduced User Friction**: Creates a more natural, flowing conversation with the agent

 ## Troubleshooting